 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statement will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiencies described below to be material weaknesses as identified as item(s) 2023-001 and 2023-002.
+We consider the deficiencies described in the accompanying schedule of findings and questioned costs to be material weaknesses as identified as item(s) 2024-001.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described below to be significant deficiencies as identified as item(s) 2023-003 through 2023-006.
+We consider the deficiencies described in the accompanying schedule of findings and questioned costs to be significant deficiencies as identified as item(s) 2024-002 and 2024-003.

-2023-001 Management's Discussion and Analysis
+2024-001 Management Discussion and Analysis (MD&A) (Repeated)